yh15kla9/github-lesser-known-programming-languages/README.md

 - [Rune](https://github.com/rune-rs/rune) - The Rune Language, an embeddable dynamic programming language for Rust.
 # S:
 - [Self](https://selflanguage.org/) - Self is a prototype-based dynamic object-oriented programming language, environment, and virtual machine centered around the principles of simplicity, uniformity, concreteness, and liveness.
-- [Silice](https://github.com/sylefeb/Silice) - A language for hardcoding algorithms into FPGA hardware
 - [Slang](https://github.com/slang-lang/slang) - Statically typed scripting language... syntax errors should be catched at design time!
 # T:
 - [Taichi](https://github.com/taichi-dev/taichi) - Productive & portable high-performance programming in Python.
 Taichi Lang is an open-source, imperative, parallel programming language for high-performance numerical computation.
 It is embedded in Python and uses just-in-time (JIT) compiler frameworks, for example LLVM, to offload the compute-intensive Python code to the native GPU or CPU instructions.